Cosmological Inflation in N-Dimensional Gaussian Random Fields with Algorithmic Data Compression: Computational Process

 \section{Computational Process}

 We developed the \texttt{bushwhack} code to solve the equations of motion for the inflaton field in an $N$-dimensional Gaussian random potential.
-Careful measures were implemented to simplify and compress data related to the random generation of $V$, the most computationally intensive feature, in hopes of achieving simulations with higher $N$.
+Careful measures were implemented to simplify and compress data related to the random generation of $V$, the most computationally intensive feature.